Ghilt/Listen/README.md

 #### Configuration values

 Some context functions take configuration values to modify their behavior.
 The values are then taken in order from after the list provider.
 If the context function requires two configuration values it will use the first two values and discard the rest.
 Regular functions can not have any configuration values.

+#### Inner functions

+The function context can have inner functions in both the contextless part and in the context function's context.
+An inner function is just like a regular function context, except that it resolves its value to the outer function and not to the stack.
+An inner function is defined by being inside paranthesis.
+So `M(M*2)` means 'map every item in the input list to every item in the input list mutliplied by 2'.
+Examine the following valid code: `((M*2)((M*2)M*2)M*2)M*2`, it runs, and is innefficient, and throws away all the results of the inner functions since they are all ultimately part of the configuration values of a mapping functions, and mapping functions do not use any configuration.

 ## Types